Xetibo/ReSet-Doc/sections/result/plugins/keyboard.typ

 for setting the keyboard layouts.
 Combined with the DConf crate, which provides Rust bindings to DConf, the plugin can easily read the keyboard layouts
 @dconf_rs.
-This returns a string that needs to be parsed to get the keyboard layout and variant, which can be done with a simple regex.
+This returns a string that needs to be parsed to get the keyboard layout and variant, which can be done with a simple Regex.

 #let code = "
 let result = dconf_rs::get_string(\"/org/gnome/desktop/input-sources/sources\");